BenjaminSnyder/collive/README.md

 The file "bugs.txt" will contain the list of all style and bug errors.

+For system checking:
+The result of the Postman tests can be found in "postman_test_result.json"

 API Entry Points

 *All entry points except 'token/create' expect a Bearer access token in the HTTP Authorization header.